MicrosoftDocs/ai-builder/ai-builder-docs/byom-alm.md

 ---
-title: Application lifecycle management - AI Builder (preview) | Microsoft Docs
+title: Package your model using solutions (preview) | Microsoft Docs
-description: Provides information on how to use application lifecycle management in your own model imported into AI Builder.
+description: Provides information on how to package your model using solutions to export, import, upgrade, and stage these models across environments.
 author: Raj-Virk
 ms.service: aibuilder
 ms.topic: conceptual